-Peugeot's improved 308 GTi takes on strong rivals at the top of the family hatchback shopping rocket segment but it's well prepared for the task.
-The experts at Car & Driving check it out.
+Peugeot's 308 GTi takes on strong rivals at the top of the family hatchback shopping rocket segment but it's well prepared for the task.
+Jonathan Crouch drives it.

 Peugeot has a strong history in family hatch-sized GTi contenders.
 The brand's 308 GTi model is one of the most potent ever, a hot hatch that produces up to 270bhp and in this improved form, is even more ready to do battle in this sector with the Ford Focus ST and the Volkswagen Golf GTI.